cstyan/adbDocumentation/README.md

 # ADB Protocol Documentation
 ADB (Android Debug Bridge) and its protocol is what your computer uses to communicate with Android devices.
 The protocol itself is an [application layer](https://en.wikipedia.org/wiki/Application_layer) protocol, which can sit inside TCP or USB.
-The AOSP (Android Open Source Project) documentation for the protocol and processes that use it can be found in their ADB code repository as **text** files:
+The AOSP (Android Open Source Project) documentation for the protocol and processes that use it can be found in their ADB code repository:
 * [protocol](https://android.googlesource.com/platform/system/core/+/master/adb/protocol.txt)
 * [ADB overview](https://android.googlesource.com/platform/system/core/+/master/adb/OVERVIEW.TXT)
 * [sync](https://android.googlesource.com/platform/system/core/+/master/adb/SYNC.TXT)
 * [services](https://android.googlesource.com/platform/system/core/+/master/adb/SERVICES.TXT)

 The issue with the documentation provided by the AOSP is that it's severely lacking in details around the implementation of the protocol.
-These details are things anyone familiar with common network protocols would expect to see in the documentation of a protocol.
+These details are things anyone familiar with common communication protocols would expect to see in the documentation of a protocol.

 For example: The documentation regarding making a connection to the device consists
 of:
 > Both sides send a CONNECT message when the connection between them is established.
 Until a CONNECT message is received no other messages may be sent.
 Any messages received before a CONNECT message MUST be ignored.

-This is not nearly enough information for us to perform the handshake required to connect to a device, from this it sounds like each side just sends CONNECT endlessly until it receives a connect from the other side.
+This is not enough information for us to perform the handshake required to connect to a device.
+From this it sounds like each side just sends CONNECT endlessly until it receives a CONNECT from the other side.
 This is not at all how the actual handshake takes place.

-Hopefully this document will clear up the lack of actual documentation and details regarding the implementation of the ADB protocol.
+Hopefully this document will clear up ambiguous documentation and details regarding the implementation of the ADB protocol for those who are interested.
 The packet capture I refer to that was captured during a connection sequence using Googles ADB implementation is in this repo under `adbCapture.pcapng`.